 From the earliest days, school was a nightmare.
-He was held back to repeat kindergarten.
-He was diagnosed with ADD and put on Ritalin in kindergarten (he’d take some sort of stimulant all the way through his school career and beyond).
+He was put on Ritalin in kindergarten and held back that year.
+(He’d take some sort of stimulant all the way through his school career and beyond).
 He went into special classes for slow learners.
 He was bullied by the other kids and called “stupid” and other hurtful names.

-Coming from a highly-educated family, no one understood why he struggled so much academically.
+Coming from a highly educated family, no one understood why Jeremy struggled so much academically.

 Jeremy’s school years consisted of going to tutors daily and, as he got older, regularly staying up as late as midnight to finish his homework.
 He made decent grades in history and English, but math and other subjects made absolutely no sense to him, no matter how hard he tried.
 Anxiety was a daily companion, as were frequent panic attacks for which he took medication.

 “My doctors told me to ‘just focus and buckle down,’ but they didn’t understand my struggle to sit at a desk and try to study,” he explained.
 “It was like a farsighted person trying to read without glasses.
 It was a terrible disability.”

 A little voice in the back of his head kept nagging away that there must be a way to get better, however, so he began reading self-help books.